dd-se/nautilus-extension-quick-file-hasher/README.md

 - **From command-line:**
   - Run directly: `python3 quick-file-hasher-app.py [file1] [file2] [folder1] ...`
 - **From overview:**
   - After running `make install`, a desktop shortcut will be created.
-You can then launch the app from your system application overview (press the Super key and search for "Quick File Hasher")
+You can then launch the app from your system application overview.
+(Press the Super key and search for "Quick File Hasher")
 - **Drag-and-drop:**
   - Drag files/folders into the app window to compute their hashes.
 - **Filter results:**